 What Type of Addiction Counselling is Best?

 There are more than a few options when it comes to addiction counselling.
-Currently, there is no scientific proof that one of the counseling methods is better than the other.
+Currently, there is no scientific proof that one of the counselling methods is better than the other.
 Additionally, there is no one approach that is right for everyone that is suffering from an addiction.
 In fact, the right addiction counselling option is going to be determined by looking at the person’s individual needs.

 Group versus Individual Addiction Counselling

 While any type of addiction counselling for drug addiction is going to be better than none at all, in most cases, group sessions are going to be the preferred option over individual therapy sessions.
 During group addiction counselling sessions, the person is going to receive support, but also be challenged by the other people who are also going through the recovery process.
-This will make sure they remain accountable and it will reduce the likelihood of a relapse in the future.
+This will make sure they remain accountable and it will reduce the likelihood of relapse in the future.

 The good news is, the majority of recovery programs today offer some type of addiction counselling as part of the comprehensive treatment.
 This will help ensure that everyone going through the recovery process gets the individual treatment they need to remain clean and avoid a relapse in the future.
 An individual can speak with their addiction recovery specialist to learn more about the type of addiction counselling available to them.